-- The patient doesn't smoke, drink, or use recreational drugs - The patient works as a home health aide - The patient served in the first Gulf War, where he was exposed to burning oil fires - The patient lives in an apartment in New Haven with her husband, six-month-old son, and mother-in-law.
+- The patient works as a home health aide - The patient served in the first Gulf War, where he was exposed to burning oil fires - The patient lives in an apartment in New Haven with her husband, six-month-old son, and mother-in-law.
 There are no pets and there has been no exposure to animals. - The patient immigrated from Ecuador two years previously - The patient is able to feed himself and use the toilet independently but needs help with toileting and, shopping, and managing his checkbook.